 Current parking provision on the site includes sealed car parks (approx. 83 spaces) and an unsealed overflow parking area (approx. 30 spaces).
 These numbers exceed Council minimum guidelines (i.e. 50 sealed spaces in District reserves), however usage data confirms all car parking is used to capacity at peak times.
-The Master Plan retains comparable total capacity whilst improving functionality, safety and returning 'hard' surface areas to active green space where appropriate.
+The Master Plan retains comparable total capacity whilst improving functionality and safety.
 There is also the opportunity to improve the function of the car park, such as resurfacing and the incorporation of storm water quality treatment features (eg. swales).